OSMLatam/OSM-Notes-Ingestion/sql/wms/README.md

 * Execute the necessary SQLs to adapt the database to synchronize with this service.
-Let's suppose the Postgres database is called notes.
+Let's suppose the Postgres database is called `notes`.

 ```
 psql -d "notes" -v ON_ERROR_STOP=1 -f "prepareDatabase.sql"